8 German Cockroach Facts You Should Know

 In the North and East Bay Areas, cockroach problems are a fact of life.
 If you’ve dealt with an infestation before, you probably had German cockroaches.
 These roaches are the most common species to infest homes, multi-family units, restaurants, food processing facilities, hotels, and more.
 In addition to simply being gross, they are infamous for carrying diseases and potentially dangerous pathogens.
 They also breed at a rapid rate, making it important to control them as soon as possible.

-In this blog post, the experts at The Hitmen Termite & Pest Control share 8 German cockroach facts to keep in mind.
+In this blog post, the experts at Western Exterminator, formerly Hitmen share 8 German cockroach facts to keep in mind.

 8 German Cockroach Facts to Remember